AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 \subsection{Main Results}

 \paragraph{Overall Results across Backbones.} Table~\ref{tab:1} shows that AccelAes improves the speed--quality trade-off across three DiT backbones.
 The key pattern is that acceleration does not come from uniformly weakening denoising.
 Instead, AccelAes reduces compute where the denoising trajectory is redundant and preserves updates where aesthetic cues are concentrated.
 This leads to simultaneous runtime reduction and stronger preference-oriented metrics.
 On Lumina-Next, AccelAes reaches the highest speedup and also yields a clear improvement on ImageReward together with gains on CLIP, HPS, Aesth, and Edge.
 On SD3-Medium, AccelAes again improves ImageReward and HPS under a 1.50$\times$ speedup.
 On FLUX.1-dev, AccelAes maintains a strong balance, which suggests the same mechanism transfers beyond a single architecture and sampler.
-Overall, these results support that aesthetics-driven spatio-temporal non-uniformity is a reliable signal for compute reduction.
+Overall, these results support that aesthetics-driven spatio-temporal non-uniformity is a reliable signal for compute reduction under matched prompts, seeds, and backbones. \arxivonly{The full SD3-Medium and FLUX.1-dev numerical comparisons are reported in Appendix~\ref{app:sd3} and Appendix~\ref{app:flux}.}